 You will also need

-- A disposable container (though you can use a normal bowl, as this washes up nicely and won’t get ruined!)
+- A disposable container/ old pan if using a cooker (though you can use a normal bowl, as this washes up nicely and won’t get ruined!)

 - Measuring cup (it really doesn’t matter what size, it is the relative quantities that matter)